Shopping Around La Boqueria Market

 A GUIDE TO THE BEST STALLS OF LA BOQUERIA IN BARCELONA

 Awesome morning spent today at the famous La Boqueria market in Barcelona!
 I was invited by Let’s Bonus Barcelona to one of their gatherings for local bloggers: a private tour of La Boqueria Food Market led by Isidre Gironés, owner of the renowned Ca l’Isidre Catalan restaurant.
+Yes, I have been giving my own tour of La Boqueria Market (Mercat de la Boqueria) and being already familiar with the market stalls and vendors.

 Mr. Isidre’s favorite shops at the Mercat de la Boqueria: